 However, this thorough assessment style often does not really motivate to improve as much as expected, because it grades pupils only at the key points of their study.
 I constantly observe how a low grade for a termly written assessment comes as a huge surprise to a child.
-This happens because teachers' comments about their on-going performance are focused only on progress compared to the child's current level and prior performance.
+This happens because teachers' comments about their on-going performance are (mercifully!) focused only on progress compared to the child's current level and prior performance.
 They do not give a realistic 'fit in the system' picture so pupils compete only with themselves.
 As humane as it looks, the 'comments only' type of assessment keeps most pupils off the track, makes them too relaxed and non-competitive, especially in the middle school, when the future employment with its tough competition seems to be too far away to worry about...
 Then, by the time of GCSEs, children have no habit of working hard in addition to the record of under-performance and poor foundation knowledge, which leads to lower final grades.

 Another charming British vision related to assessment is the rule of 1:4.
 Every time a teacher criticises a pupil should be covered with four praises.
 They say this makes a child emotionally secure.
 Too secure, one would say, as teachers are trained to praise even when there is nothing really to praise for.
 Naturally, it makes kids think that there is nothing to worry about so they don't... until it is too late to worry.
 As per the Russian proverb, there is no point breathing before you die...

 The curriculum in Humanities looks like one big blind spot.
 Incidentally, this applies to a degree level too.
 In February 2015, the Head of Geography at my school approached me asking to teach an introductory lesson on Russia for six groups of grade 8 students.
 The lady seemed to be panicking.
 She said that, apparently, the geography of RF has recently become a compulsory part of the UK curriculum.
 The problem was that none of our Geography teachers (1 - Indian, 1 - English and 1-Irish) had the slightest idea about either Russian geography or culture, or anything at all ...
 No exaggeration.
-The Geography teachers are supposed to have geography degrees so this makes me wonder, firstly, what kind of system would miss out 1/6th of the Earth's surface from a geographer's education?...
+The Geography teachers are supposed to have geography degrees so this makes me wonder, firstly, what kind of system would miss out 1/6th of the Earth's surface from a geographer's education, regardles the politics?...
 And, secondly, don't these people have enough passion for their subject to use their professional curiosity and research the things that were not provided by their formal education?
 Well, they are the products of the same system as their students...

 From my experience, many British middle-school students do not know the names and locations of the continents and oceans on the world map, no mentioning most of the countries, including the UK, where they actually live.
 When I asked the same Head of Geography, how could this be, she answered 'they are not required to know that'.
 As the English say, I beg your pardon???

 Consequently, when the media talks about a cataclysm of war in some parts of the worlds, these pupils (future adults) would have no idea, where the places are.
 However, they would nod and swallow whatever they have been fed.
 One US official said in 2013 that, 'if Russia attacks Belarus, the US would send their ships to help'.
-Does not matter that Belarus has no sea coast… It appears, when the Hugh Grant's character (an independent school and Cambridge graduate) said that Bridgit Jones (most likely, a state school in London and an average-rated uni) does not know, where Germany is, he could be summarising something very typical in the real society...
+Never mind that Belarus has no sea coast… It appears, when the Hugh Grant's character (an independent school and Cambridge graduate) said that Bridgit Jones (most likely, a state school in London and an average-rated uni) does not know, where Germany is, he could be summarising something very typical in the real society...